puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/timesketch.md

 :::info

 Artemis can only execute JavaScript code.
-You will to [bundle](../../Intro/Scripting/bundling.md#esbuild) this TypeScript code before you can run this example.
+You will need to [bundle](../../Intro/Scripting/bundling.md#esbuild) this TypeScript code before you can run this example.